-- On the Windows Server desktop, right-click the Start icon, and then select Disk management.
+- On the Windows Server desktop, right-click the Start icon, and select Disk Management.

-- Locate the data disk that is not formatted (Disk 2 in this example) and check that the disk is in the Offline state.
+- Find the unformatted data disk (Disk 2 in this example), which is in the Offline state.

-- Right-click in the blank space in the Disk 2 area, and then select Online.
+- Right-click the blank space in Disk 2, and select Online.

-After Disk 2 goes online, it enters the Not Initialized state.
+After Disk 2 goes online, Disk 2 enters the Not Initialized state.

-- Right-click in the blank space in the Disk 2 area, and then select Initialize Disk.
+- Right-click the blank space in Disk 2, and select Initialize Disk.

-- In the Initialize Disk dialog box, select Disk 2, and then select either of the following partitioning methods:
+- In the Initialize Disk dialog box, select Disk 2, and select either of the following partition formats:

-This method only supports data disks less than 2 TiB and can divide a disk into a maximum of four primary partitions.
+- Currently, MBR is most frequently used.
+This format only supports data disks less than 2 TiB and a maximum of four primary partitions.
 If you want to divide a disk into more than four partitions, you need to use a primary partition as an extended partition and create logical partitions in it.

-Although GPT is a newer partitioning method, it is not recognized by earlier versions of Windows.
-The data disk size that GPT can support is determined by the operating system and the file system.
-In Windows, GPT supports up to 128 primary partitions.
+- GUID Partition Table (GPT) is a new partition format, which cannot be recognized by earlier versions of Windows.
+The data disk size that GPT supports is determined by the operating system and the file system.
+In Windows, GPT supports a maximum of 128 primary partitions.

-In this example, select MBR, and then click OK.
+In this example, select MBR, and click OK.

-- In the Disk Management window, right-click the Unallocated area of Disk 2, and then select New Simple Volume.
+- In the Disk Management window, right-click the Unallocated section of Disk 2, and then select New Simple Volume.

-- In the New Simple Volume Wizard dialog box, complete the following operations:
+- In the New Simple Volume wizard, perform the following operations:

 - Click Next.

 - Specify the size of the simple volume.
-If you only need one primary partition, use the default value.
-Then, click Next.
+If you want to create only one primary partition, use the default value.
+Click Next.

-- Select a drive letter (in this example, F), and then click Next.
+- Select a drive letter.
+In this example, select F. Click Next.

-- Select the required formatting settings (including the file system, allocation unit size, and volume label), and confirm whether to enable Quick Formatting and File and Folder Compression.
-In this example, use the default settings, and then click Next.
+- Specify the formatting settings, including file system, allocation unit size, and volume label.
+Confirm whether to enable Quick Formatting and File and Folder Compression.
+In this example, use the default settings.
+Click Next.

-After Disk 2 is partitioned and formatted, its status is displayed in the Disk Management window, as shown in the following figure.
+After Disk 2 is partitioned and formatted, its status is displayed in the Disk Management window.

 In This PC, you can view a new drive named New Volume (F:).
-The data disk is ready to use.
+The data disk is ready for you to use.